 People who know how to keep plants alive consistently and have the experience and desire to really grow their own produce.

-With the Farm family, you get a whopping 24 pods (!) so you can grow a huge variety of herbs, plants and flowers.
+With the Farm family, you get up to 24 pods (!) so you can grow a huge variety of herbs, plants and flowers.
 This is the perfect model for tomatoes and peppers, which traditionally need a lot more growing height and space.